MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsADPassword.md

 Specifies which Active Directory computer or domain controller object to retrieve LAPS credentials from.

-This parameter accepts several different name formats which influence the criteria used when searching Active Directory for the target device.
+This parameter accepts several different name formats that influence the criteria used when searching Active Directory for the target device.
 The supported name formats are as follows:

-distinguishedName (begins with a "CN=") samAccountName (begins with a '$") dnsHostName (contains at least one '.' character) name (for all other inputs)
+- distinguishedName (begins with a `CN=`)
+- samAccountName (begins with a '$")
+- dnsHostName (contains at least one '.' character)
+- name (for all other inputs)

 ```yaml
 Type: System.String[]